simbrar1/SEI-project-1/readme.md

 If you crash into your own body or the sides of the grid it will be game over and the option to play again will appear.

 ## Approach
-The first step of my approach was to create a basic grid of a width of 10 squares.
+The first step of my approach was to produce a classic game in which I could put my own spin on it.
+I then came up with the idea to create Snake but with a theme of The Lion King.
+Firstly I created a basic grid of a width of 10 squares.
 This was required so that the snake has a basic outline of where the limits are.
 The next step was to make the snakes head move using the arrow keys.
 I found the best way to do this was to make a switch statement defining the direction with the arrow keys.

-Next was for the food to appear on the board and one the snake eats it, the food will then generate again at random, with a different image.
-Next
-For the snake to increase in size I used the method of unshift,
+Next was for the food to appear on the board and once the snake eats it, the food will then generate again at random with a different image.
+Next was for the snake to increase in size everytime it ate food.
+I used the method of unshift, which then increased the body of the snake.
-- find a way that the snake gets longer when food is food eaten
-- score to go up when snake eats food

 ## Challenges
 I found the approach on how to make the snake longer every time it eats the food.
-This took a few trial and errors until I found the best way was to slice
+This took a few trial and errors until I found the best way was to unshift.

 ## Wins
 - styling and audio really help put my own spin on the game, as it is still Snake but with a twist.